- Homepage

 |

-T08 SS02 | Vibration damping materials |
+T08 SS02 | Vibration damping and acoustic materials |

 This structured session aims to bring together research and expertise on different subjects related to damping materials.
 Contributions in this session can cover new theoretical, manufacturing (3D printing), or experimental approaches concerning various types of materials that can be subjected to different types of excitations.
 This session welcomes new findings on materials for vibration control.